KanishkModi/Structured_illumination/README.md

-# Structured_Illumination
+# Simulation of Structured Illumination Microscopy
-## Supervisor: Prof. Stefanie Kroker // Guides: Dr. Tim Kaeseberg and Mohammad Nouri
+## Supervisor: Prof. Stefanie Kroker <br> Guides: Dr. Tim Kaeseberg and Mohammad Nouri

 *All codes are supposed to run on JCM Control App with an official JCM Wave license."